 3. Dale DC, Bolyard AA, Shannon JA, et al: Outcomes for patients with severe chronic neutropenia treated with granulocyte colony-stimulating factor.
 Blood Adv 6(13):3861-3869, 2022. doi: 10.1182/bloodadvances.2021005684

 The risk of infection is proportional to the severity of neutropenia; patients with neutrophil counts < 500/mcL (< 0.5 × 109/L) are at greatest risk.

 Because the inflammatory response is limited, clinical findings may be muted, although fever is usually present.

 Febrile neutropenic patients are treated empirically with broad-spectrum antibiotics pending definitive identification of infection.

-Antibiotic prophylaxis may be indicated in high-risk patients.
+Antibiotic prophylaxis may be indicated as a short-term strategy in high-risk patients.